Business Analytics MSc

 Overview

-This course is hands-on and focuses on the practical application of analytical techniques in business settings, rather than their mathematical underpinnings.
-The course is a good fit if you aspire to a new career in business intelligence, business insight, business analysis, management consultancy or simply wish to make better use of data and more accurate decisions in your current field.
+Our MSc Business Analytics program equips you with the knowledge, skills, and hands-on experience you need.
+This course focuses on the practical application of analytical techniques in business settings, making it ideal for those who want to excel in business intelligence, business insight, business analysis, management consultancy, or simply wish to make better use of data and make more accurate decisions in their current field.

-The curriculum aligns with the Certified Analytics Professional (CAP) qualification, potentially shortening your path to CAP certification.
+Imagine gaining hands-on experience and the practical skills needed to stand out in the competitive business world.
+Our curriculum aligns with the Certified Analytics Professional (CAP) qualification, potentially shortening your path to CAP certification.

 a close-up of a hand holding a pen pointing at an iPad with data on it